my-language-skills/simple-metadata/readme.txt

 > By default:
 >
-> a page is a WebPage type
+> a Page is a WebPage type
+> a Post is an Article type
+>
-> a Post is a BlogPosting type
+> in a PB installation, a site is a Book and a Post is a Chapter

 == Front-page related content =